aayasir2177/ansible-practice/README.md

 # Ansible Practice

 This repo contains my ansible practice playbook created while learning Ansible from Learn Linux TV.

+I used KVM to create VMs and automated them using ansible.

 ## Topics Covered